-- Remove any vibration probes, or horizontally-mounted RTD probes from the bearing. - Remove any seals from the bearing assembly, and the outer cover plate. - Remove the upper enclosure from the motor to allow access to the bearing cap bolts. - Remove the bolts holding the upper bearing housing and remove the housing. - Remove the bolts holding the upper bearing sleeve and remove the sleeve. - Ensure no metal or other hard objects contact the Babbitt surface of the bearing. - Remove the oil flinger ring if installed in the bearing. - Remove any flexible RTD probes from the lower sleeve using their connectors on the lower housing. - Securely support the weight of the shaft, and lift the shaft approximately 0.040 inches (1.0mm) until the lower bearing sleeve may be easily rotated. - Remove the lower bearing sleeve. - Clean all components using clean mineral spirits, and ensure that no residue remains on any surface. - Clean the bearing cap mating surface of any dry gasket material. - Reinstall the lower bearing sleeve into the housing in the correct orientation. - Carefully lower the shaft into position, and remove the support. - Reinstall any flexible RTD probes into the lower sleeve through their connectors on the lower housing. - Apply a small amount of oil to coat the bearing surfaces in the lower assembly. - Reinstall the oil flinger, upper sleeve, and any instrumentation. - Apply gasket material around the bearing cap surfaces and reinstall the bearing cap. - The lower bearing assembly is now ready to receive the main rotor assembly.
+- Remove any vibration probes, or horizontally-mounted RTD probes from the bearing. - Remove any seals from the bearing assembly, and the outer cover plate. - Remove the bolts holding the upper bearing housing and remove the housing. - Remove the bolts holding the upper bearing sleeve and remove the sleeve. - Ensure no metal or other hard objects contact the Babbitt surface of the bearing. - Remove the oil flinger ring if installed in the bearing. - Remove any flexible RTD probes from the lower sleeve using their connectors on the lower housing. - Securely support the weight of the shaft, and lift the shaft approximately 1.0mm (0.040 inches) until the lower bearing sleeve may be easily rotated. - Remove the lower bearing sleeve. - Clean all components using clean mineral spirits, and ensure that no residue remains on any surface. - Clean the bearing cap mating surface of any dry gasket material. - Reinstall the lower bearing sleeve into the housing in the correct orientation. - Carefully lower the shaft into position, and remove the support. - Reinstall any flexible RTD probes into the lower sleeve through their connectors on the lower housing. - Apply a small amount of oil to coat the bearing surfaces in the lower assembly. - Reinstall the oil flinger, upper sleeve, and any instrumentation. - Apply gasket material around the bearing cap surfaces and reinstall the bearing cap. - The lower bearing assembly is now ready to receive the main rotor assembly. - Remove the grounding brush (if applicable).